bedrockio/model/README.md

 - An excluded field on a foreign reference will implicitly be populated.
 This means that passing `-profile.name` where `profile` is a foreign field will populate `profile` but exclude `name`.
+- Note that `-` can only be used at the beginning of the path.

 #### Wildcards